James Inskipp

-James Inskipp (1790 – 15 March 1868) started successfully painting when he retired.
+James Inskipp (1790 – 15 March 1868) was a British painter and illustrator.
+He started successfully painting when he retired.
 He exhibited in London and illustrated a version of the Compleat Angler.

 Life

 Inskipp was born in 1790 and does not come to notice until he retires from the commissariat service when he was about 30 years old.
 He started to paint and successfully exhibited at the Royal Academy, the British Institution and the Society of British Artists.